Photo: 2019 STEM Girls cohort at the Networking Dinner

 In each part of the program, women who are working in STEM professions are invited to speak with the girls and to be integral to the program.
 STEM undergraduate and doctoral students, in addition to past STEM Girls are connected to current STEM Girls during the program days and at the dinner.

-The STEM Girls program is managed by UniSA Connect and has four clusters.
+The STEM Girls program is managed by UniSA Connect and has five clusters.
 Clusters meet in the Maths and Science Centre at Mawson Lakes Campus, the Samsung SMARTSchool at Magill Campus, at Whyalla Campus and at Mount Gambier Campus.

 The program is strengthened by the resources of the University to support knowledge and skill development.
 STEM Girls will be provided with a UniSA email address and access to the UniSA Moodle site to enable networking with other STEM Girls.
 STEM Ambassadors are encouraged to network with each other via the Moodle site.